-Since then sake has been in a steady decline, from making up around 98% of all liquor sales at the end of the 19th century to around 30% in 1970 and some 6.5% nowadays.
+Since then sake has been in a steady decline.
+It made up around 98% of all liquor sales at the end of the 19th century, 30% in 1970 but nowadays only constitutes some 6.5%.

 This worsening image of sake was the other major contributing factor to the decline of sake.
 The Sanzo-shu, a remnant of the necessities of the second world war, never stopped being produced, even when rice became plentiful again.
 A cheap, highly profitable brew for brewers, it was however associated with causing hangovers.

 A bad image, marketing mishaps, and increasingly fashionable foreign drinks sealed the deal and since the 1970s sake consumption has never stopped declining in Japan.
 Only some 1’200 active breweries remain nowadays, compared with 8’000 in the pre-WW2 period and compared with over 90’000 wineries in France.